joelleoqiyi/crowdfunding-analysis/analysis/README.md

     data['success'] = 1 if percent_funded >= 50 else 0
 ```

-This dual-approach allows for accurate classification of both completed projects and live ongoing campaigns.
+This approach allows for accurate classification of live ongoing campaigns based on their current trajectory.

 ### 3. Feature Extraction Process